-- 9.2.1 Each person who intends to drill, equip, modify, complete, operate, change type of use, plug, abandon, or alter the size of a well within the District must complete and submit to the District the District's Notice of Intent to Drill a New Well (Notice of Intent), registration or permit application form, as applicable, even though the well may be exempt from the requirement of a permit under District Rule 11.3. - Pre-registration: For all proposed new exempt and nonexempt wells, the owner of the proposed new well, or the well operator or any other person acting on behalf of the owner of the proposed new well must file a Notice of Intent prior to drilling the proposed new well.
+9.2.1 Each person who intends to drill, equip, modify, complete, operate, change type of use, plug, abandon, or alter the size of a well within the District must complete and submit to the District the District's Notice of Intent to Drill a New Well (Notice of Intent), registration or permit application form, as applicable, even though the well may be exempt from the requirement of a permit under District Rule 11.3.

+- 9.2.2 Pre-registration: For all proposed new exempt and nonexempt wells, the owner of the proposed new well, or the well operator or any other person acting on behalf of the owner of the proposed new well must file a Notice of Intent prior to drilling the proposed new well.
 If it is believed by the person filing the Notice of Intent that the proposed new well will be exempt under District Rule 11.3, then the Notice of Intent must reflect the basis for the exemption, and must be approved by the District prior to drilling the new well.
-Within 5 (five) calendar days from receipt of a Notice of Intent, the District's General Manager shall (1) determine whether the well is exempt under the District's rules, (2) complete the District Use Only section at the end of the Notice of Intent indicating whether the well is exempt, and (3) return a copy of the completed Notice of Intent by facsimile or mail to the address(es) and facsimile number(s) set forth in the Notice of Intent.
+Within five (5) calendar days from receipt of a Notice of Intent, the District's General Manager shall (1) determine whether the well is exempt under the District's rules, (2) complete the District Use Only section at the end of the Notice of Intent indicating whether the well is exempt, and (3) return a copy of the completed Notice of Intent by facsimile or mail to the address(es) and facsimile number(s) set forth in the Notice of Intent.
 If the District's determination is that the well is exempt, drilling may begin immediately upon receiving the approved Notice of Intent.
 The drilling of a new exempt well is subject to the rules of the District.
 Upon completion of the new exempt well, a registration form must be completed and filed.
-If the District's determination is that the well is nonexempt, a drilling permit application must be filed and approved by the District before drilling may begin. - 9.2.3 Registration: All wells must be registered.
+If the District's determination is that the well is nonexempt, a Drilling Permit application must be filed and approved by the District before drilling may begin. - 9.2.3 Registration: All wells must be registered.
 Existing nonexempt and exempt wells shall be registered immediately.
-New nonexempt wells shall be registered immediately upon completion pursuant to a drilling permit.
-New exempt wells shall be registered immediately upon completion pursuant to an approved pre-registration. - 9.2.4 Re-registration: If the owner or operator of a registered well plans to change the type of use of the groundwater, increase the withdrawal rate, or substantially alter the size of the well or well pump in a manner that does not require a permit, the well must be reregistered on a new registration form. - 9.2.5 In the event of an emergency during the drilling of a new exempt well or with an existing well, as defined by the well driller or well service operator, as applicable, an exempt well may be reworked prior to re-registration.
-The registration requirement will be waived for a 48-hour period. - 9.2.6 Term: A registration certificate is perpetual in nature, subject to cancellation for violation of these Rules. - 9.2.7 Ownership Transfer: Written notice of ownership transfer of any water right or water well covered by a registration must be filed with the District, and permit amendment shall be secured, if required by these rules.
-Any person who becomes the owner of a previously filed registration must, within 45 (forty-five) calendar days from the date of the change in ownership, file a request for transfer of the registration.
+New nonexempt wells shall be registered immediately upon completion pursuant to a Drilling Permit.
+New exempt wells shall be registered immediately upon completion pursuant to an approved pre-registration. - 9.2.4 Re-registration: If the owner or operator of a registered well plans to change the type of use of the groundwater, increase the withdrawal rate, or substantially alter the size of the well or well pump in a manner that does not require a permit, the well must be re-registered on a new registration form. - 9.2.5 In the event of an emergency during the drilling of a new exempt well or with an existing well, as defined by the well driller or well service operator, as applicable, an exempt well may be reworked prior to re-registration.
+The registration requirement will be waived for a 48-hour period. - 9.2.6 Term: A registration certificate is perpetual in nature, subject to cancellation for violation of these Rules. - 9.2.7 Transfer of Registration: Upon submission to the District of written notice of transfer of ownership or control of any water right or water well covered by a registration and documents evidencing the transfer, the District's General Manager will amend the well registration to reflect the new owner(s).